wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 #multi reads: 5829
 #mapped reads: 497164
 ```
-From above we can see that, for sample control_rep1, 497164 out of 510702 were mapped with identity greater than or equal to 0.9.
+From above we can see that, for sample control_rep1, 497164 out of 510702 were mapped with identity greater than or equal to 0.9 (option `-ID`).
 This is about 97%.
-Also, within 497164 reads, `476205+5829=482034` of them were counted for some gene.
+Also, within 497164 reads, `476205+5829=482034` were counted for some genes.
 This is also about 97%.
 Note that the gene counting procedure here counts only alignments agreeing gene orientation (`-direction` `true`) so it means that our read1-reverse operation in the mapping section is correct.

 ## 5. Alternative-splicing event comparison between two merged samples